ARUMHC/CHMURA-projects/Projects/TicTacToe3D/README.md

 # TicTacToe 3D

-*Authors: Kinga Ułasik, Mateusz Ziemła*
+*Authors: Kinga Ułasik MiNI IiAD, Mateusz Ziemła MiNI IiAD*

 TicTacToe 3D is a www website that allows you to play tic-tac-toe 3D games - each one of three standard boards represents one layer of a cube.
 The site also provides a registration and login system plus displays the players' leaderboard.